patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 also apparently impossible.)
 Also I had to get some food.
 First-world problems to be sure, but since I was flying Air Baltic from CDG to TLL, I'd have no lounge access at Paris CDG.
 So I got a wholly unremarkable sandwich.
-People don't like the food at CDG.
+Per the reviews, people don't like the food at CDG.
 Even if it's in France.

 A further 3 hours on Air Baltic got me to TLL at 1pm.
 The weather was